ergoplatform/ergodocs/docs/dev/scs/ergotree.md

 # ErgoTree

 Most of Ergo users won't use ErgoTree directly since they are developing contracts in higher-level language, such as ErgoScript, which is then compiled to ErgoTree.
-However this standard defines the extended serialization format of contract templates, which may be reused across different protocol implementations, applications and tools on many execution environments.

 **Key Concepts**

 - [ErgoTree](https://ergoplatform.org/docs/ErgoTree.pdf) is used to define logical propositions protecting boxes (generalization of coins) in Ergo.
 - Serialized ErgoTree expressions are written into UTXO boxes and then evaluated by the transaction verifier.
--
 - The reference implementation of ErgoTree uses Scala, however alternative implementations can use other languages
 - The propositions are stored in the blockchain according to ErgoTree serialization format, which is designed for compact storage and fast script execution and transaction validation.
 - However, the ErgoTree binary format intentionally doesn't include metadata, which may be necessary for various Ergo applications.

-There is an ErgoTree serialization section in https://ergoplatform.org/docs/ErgoTree.pdf.

-- Constant-less lambdas part here https://github.com/ScorexFoundation/sigmastate-interpreter/issues/264

 ## Rational